-- Right of access, right to supplement incomplete data, and right to rectification
+- Right to access, supplement and correct;

-- Right to object personal data processing
+- Right to object to processing personal data;

-- Right to erasure ('right to be forgotten')
+- Right to be forgotten;

-- Right to data portability
+- Right to data portability;

-- Right to clear information
+- Right to clear information;

-Right to object to personal data processing
+Right to object to processing of personal data

-Right to erasure/right to be forgotten
+Right to be forgotten

 Right to data portability